data-dot-all/dataall/pages/architecture.md

 ### Datasets and data access

 A dataset is created by a user and associated to an environment and team, which becomes the dataset-Team.

-Members of this team have technical permissions on the Dataset metadata and underlying access to the data in AWS, that is:
+Members of this team have UI permissions on the Dataset metadata and underlying access to the data in AWS, that is:
 - access to dataset metadata (e.g. AWS information) from the data.all UI
 - direct link access to the dataset S3 Bucket from the data.all UI